-The strongest genetic risk factor for late-onset Alzheimer’s disease is the E4 variant of Apolipoprotein E (APOE4).
-Though 14 percent of the world’s population carries this variant, many will not develop the disease.
-People with one copy of APOE4 are three to four times more likely to develop Alzheimer’s; people with two copies are 15 times more likely to develop the disease.
+The strongest genetic risk factor for late-onset Alzheimer's disease is the E4 variant of Apolipoprotein E (APOE), meaning that two of the amino acid building blocks of the protein are different.
+Although 14 percent of the world's population carries this variant, many will not develop the disease.
+People with one copy of E4 are three to four times more likely to develop Alzheimer's; people with two copies are 15 times more likely to develop the disease .

-Why does APOE e4 raise the risk of Alzheimer’s disease?
+Why does APOE4 raise the risk of Alzheimer's disease?
 A variety of explanations have been proposed.
-It’s possible that the APOE4 variant is less capable than other types of APOE4 to repair neurons and serve other functions important for brain health.
-Alternatively, APOE4 may have toxic effects on the brain.
+It's possible that the E4 variant is less capable than other types of APOE4 to repair neurons and serve other functions important for brain health.
+Alternatively, the E4 variant may have toxic effects on the brain.

-Since APOE4 is a primary risk factor for Alzheimer’s disease, drugs that target it may prevent the disease.
-The Alzheimer’s Drug Discovery Foundation is funding several drug programs specifically targeting APOE4.
+Since APOE4 is a primary risk factor for Alzheimer's disease, drugs that target it may prevent the disease.
+The Alzheimer's Drug Discovery Foundation (ADDF) funds drug discovery to accelerate the development of novel therapeutics specifically targeting APOE pathological mechanisms.
 To date, 19 projects have been funded, totaling over $4.27 million.
 More information about these grants can be found in the ADDF grants portfolio.

-The APOE4 variant may also determine if anti-hypertensive ACE inhibitor drugs, education, and non-steroidal anti-inflammatory drugs such as ibuprofen are effective in protecting the brain from aging and dementia.
+The E4 variant may also determine if anti-hypertensive ACE inhibitor drugs , education , and non-steroidal anti-inflammatory drugs such as ibuprofen are effective in protecting the brain from aging and dementia.
 The evidence for these claims is generally very limited.
-However, it’s clear that protecting ourselves from Alzheimer’s disease may require a better understanding of how our genes interact with our health choices.
+However, it’s clear that protecting ourselves from Alzheimer's disease may require a better understanding of how our genes interact with our health choices.